 However, if left untreated, people with CML may find that they get a lot of infections that their body might struggle to fight, without the help of normal white blood cells.
 The abnormal cells can also build up in the bone marrow which blocks the production of healthy blood cells, such as red blood cells and platelets, both of which have very important roles in your body.1,4

-830 people diagnosed with CML
+Around 830 people in the UK are diagnosed with CML each year.4

 Understandably, you will most likely have many questions after being diagnosed, one of them might be: how did this happen?